Automatic for the People: Release

 A live version of "Drive" recorded at this 11/19/1992 show appears on Alternative NRG.

 Automatic for the People was released in October 1992.
 In the United States, the album reached No. 2 on the Billboard 200 album charts.
 The album reached No. 1 in the United Kingdom, where it topped the UK Albums Chart on four separate occasions.
-Despite only making a handful of promotional appearances and conducting a short mini-tour for Out of Time, R.E.M. drastically scaled back their live appearances even further for Automatic for the People, and did not go any tours whatsoever.
+Despite only making a handful of promotional appearances and conducting a short mini-tour for Out of Time, R.E.M. drastically scaled back their live appearances even further for Automatic for the People, and did not do any tours whatsoever.
 Automatic for the People has been certified four times platinum in the US (four million copies shipped), six times platinum in the United Kingdom (1.8 million shipped), and three times platinum in Australia (210,000 shipped).
 The album has sold 3.52 million copies in the US, according to Nielsen SoundScan sales figures as of 2017.
 In 1993, the album has sold 1.7 million copies in the US, according to Billboards lists of 1993's best-selling albums domestically.

 Automatic for the People yielded six singles over the course of 1992 and 1993: "Drive", "Man on the Moon", "The Sidewinder Sleeps Tonite", "Everybody Hurts", "Nightswimming" and "Find the River".
 Lead single "Drive" was the album's highest-charting domestic hit, reaching No. 28 on the Billboard Hot 100.
 Other singles charted higher overseas: "Everybody Hurts" charted in the top ten on the United Kingdom singles chart, Canada, and Australia.

 A live, harder, version of "Drive" appears on the Alternative NRG, recorded at Athens' 40 Watt Club on November 19, 1992, during an invitation-only concert supporting Greenpeace Action.
 A re-recorded, slower version of "Star Me Kitten", featuring William S. Burroughs, was released on Songs in the Key of X: Music from and Inspired by the X-Files in 1996.

 The music videos from the album were included in the 1995 video release Parallel.

 In 2005, Warner Bros.
 Records issued a two-disc edition of Automatic for the People which includes a CD, a DVD-Audio disc containing a 5.1-channel surround sound mix of the album done by Elliot Scheiner, and the original CD booklet with expanded liner notes.

 A 25th anniversary edition was released on November 10, 2017, by Craft Recordings, featuring four discs of live recordings, demos, and the album remixed in Dolby Atmos, making Automatic for the People the first music release on this format.